xvik/slush-lib-java/README.md

 Project setup ready, start coding!

 NOTE: May be launched on existing project to update files.
 In this case all changed files replacement will be asked.
 If java sources directory exist, default package would not be generated.
+Also some files (like readme, changelog, gradle.properties etc) are not updated (because they usually should not be updated after generation): it reduces number of override confirm questions.

 ### Generator defaults